Renée Fleming: Music and health

 Fleming has been an advocate for the study of the relationship between music and health, as well as the utility of music in neuroscience research.

 In 2016, Fleming was appointed Artistic Advisor for the John F. Kennedy Center for the Performing Arts.
-In this capacity, she has spearheaded Sound Health, a collaboration between the Kennedy Center and the National Institutes of Health (NIH).
+In this capacity, she spearheaded Sound Health, a collaboration between the Kennedy Center and the National Institutes of Health (NIH).
 Sound Health has brought together leading neuroscientists, music therapists and arts practitioners to better understand the impact of arts on the mind and body.
 In September 2019, the NIH announced a commitment of $20 million to support research projects to explore the potential of music for treating a wide range of conditions resulting from neurological and other disorders.
+In February 2025, she and those in multiple other positions at the Kennedy Center resigned from their positions after several members of the Board were removed and the sitting chair was removed and replaced by Donald Trump.

-In 2017, Fleming and Dr. Francis Collins, director of the National Institutes of Health, had published a joint article in the Journal of the American Medical Association on music and health.
+In 2017, Fleming and Francis Collins, director of the National Institutes of Health, had published a joint article in the Journal of the American Medical Association on music and health.

 While touring for performances, Fleming has given presentations around the world called "Music and the Mind", exploring the power of music as it relates to health and the brain.
 Fleming's presentations on this subject have been made at hospitals, arts organizations and research universities.
 They have included the Compton Lecture at the Massachusetts Institute of Technology, the Pritzker Lecture for the Chicago Public Library and the J. Edward Rall Cultural Lecture at the National Institutes of Health.

 Fleming has been an Artist Spokesperson for the American Music Therapy Association.